hc825b/hc825b.github.io/_pages/researches.md

 ---
 layout: page
-title: Research Projects
+title: Research Works
-permalink: /projects/
+permalink: /researches/
 ---

 My broad research direction is the *formal assurance* of the cyber-physical system (CPS) containing complex components that are incompletely specified or currently intractable for existing formal verification techniques.